Policy Details

 • Conflict coaching – a one-on-one conversation between a CRF and a student in conflict with another student who is unwilling or unable to engage in a facilitated dialogue.

-• Facilitated dialogue – a conversation between two (2) or more individuals guided by a CRF for the purpose of resolving a mutual concern.
+• Facilitated dialogue – a conversation between two (2) or more individuals guided by a CRF to resolve a mutual concern.

 • Social justice mediation – a process guided by a CRF where students clearly identify their interests, needs, and resolution options.